Another one? There’s so many!

 Let’s open them and figure out.
 Luckily they are all well-commented.

-• facts: It is in this file the configuration is collected from the device for a given resource, parsed, and the facts tree is populated based on the configuration.
+: It is in this file the configuration is collected from the device for a given resource, parsed, and the facts tree is populated based on the configuration.- rm_templates: a list of parser definitions and associated functions that facilitates both facts gathering and native command generation for the given network resource.

-• modules is the main entry point for module execution
+is the main entry point for module execution

 So by logic, when we connect to a device we call something inside facts, which uses parsers defined in rm_templates to generate a dict that is used by config to find the differences and generate the appropriate commands to bring the config up to spec.